nautobot/nautobot-app-golden-config/docs/admin/admin_install.md

 - append `"nautobot_golden_config"` to the `PLUGINS` list, and `"nautobot_plugin_nornir"` if it was not already there (more info [here](https://github.com/nautobot/nautobot-plugin-nornir)).
 - append the `"nautobot_golden_config"` dictionary to the `PLUGINS_CONFIG` dictionary, and `"nautobot_plugin_nornir"` if it was not already there.

-Once the update of the Nautobot configuration, run the Post Upgrade command to run migrations and clear any cache.
+Once the Nautobot configuration is updated, run the Post Upgrade command (`nautobot-server post_upgrade`) to run migrations and clear any cache.

 ```shell
 nautobot-server post_upgrade